jtheletter/TweetsLineByLine/readme.md

 ## History:

 - This bot initially served only one written work.
 - It was first written for [Heroku](https://www.heroku.com/).
-Unfortunately Heroku reboots worker dynos every 24 hours, which reset the index to zero and prevented the sequence of tweets from continuing in order.
+Heroku reboots worker dynos every 24 hours, which reset the index to zero and prevented the sequence of tweets from continuing in order.
 - It was next adjusted to run on [AWS EC2](https://aws.amazon.com/ec2/).
-Unfortunately this proved more expensive than desired.
+This proved more expensive than desired.
 - It was then configured to run on AWS Lambda, with its index saved in AWS Systems Manager (SSM)’s Parameter Store.
 - Finally, the bot can now serve multiple works.